expressjs/expressjs.com/4x/en/api/router-Router.md

 });
 ```

-You can then use a router for a particular root url in this way separating your routes into files or even mini apps.
+You can then use a router for a particular root URL in this way separating your routes into files or even mini-apps.

 ```js
 // only requests to /calendar/* will be sent to our "router"